freifunk-gluon/mmfd/README.md

 # Mesh Multicast Flooding Daemon

 The Mesh Multicast Flooding Daemon helps with spreading packets in a layer 3 mesh.
 It provides a tun interface where it accepts packets for forwarding to all other nodes.
-This is rather simple for now, but it may be improved in a future release.
-After that, it'll be renamed to Mesh Multicast Forwarding Daemon.

 mmfd is built to work in tandem with babeld.
-It'll connect to babeld's front-end where it'll listen for mesh neighbours discovered by babeld.
+Until 22996796e2f62972c2d70f94b0f656ec4968a55a it connects to babeld's front-end where to listens for mesh neighbours discovered by babeld.

-# Todo

-- connect to babeld
-- listen for neighbours
-- automatically create sockets as needed
-- create tun device
-- set MTU to 1280
-- use own IP protocol (253 for now)
-- decrement TTL in packet itself
-- identify seen packets by (src, dst, nonce)
+More recently, mmfd sends multicast messages to discover its own neighbours making it independent from the mesh protocol and lightening the load on a potentially very busy babeld.